What Is Organizational Development?

 2. Increased horizontal and vertical communication

 Of considerable merit to organizational development is effective communication, interaction, and feedback in an organization.
-An efficient communication system aligns employees with mutual goals, values, and objectives.
+An efficient communication system aligns employees with the company’s goals, values, and objectives.

 An open communication system enables employees to understand the importance of change in an organization.
-An active organizational development increases communication in an organization, and feedback is shared continuously shared to encourage improvement.
+Active organizational development increases communication in an organization, with feedback shared continuously to encourage improvement.

 3. Employee growth

-Organizational development places significant emphasis on effective communication to encourage employees to effect necessary changes.
+Organizational development places significant emphasis on effective communication, which is used to encourage employees to effect necessary changes.
 Many industry changes require employee development programs.
-As a result, many organizations are working towards improving the skills of their employees to equip them with market-relevant skills and the right attitude.
+As a result, many organizations are working toward improving the skills of their employees to equip them with more market-relevant skills.

 4. Enhancement of products and services

-Innovation is one of the main benefits of organizational development, and it is often associated with the improvement of products and services.
-One approach to change is employee development, and its critical focal point is a reward for motivation and success.
+Innovation is one of the main benefits of organizational development and is a key contributing factor to the improvement of products and services.
+One approach to change is employee development – a critical focal point is a reward for motivation and success.

-In such a case, the engagement of employees is very high, which leads to innovation and productivity.
+Successful engagement of employees leads to increased innovation and productivity.
 Through competitive analysis, consumer expectations, and market research, organizational development promotes change.

 5. Increased profit margins

 Organizational development influences the bottom line in many different ways.
-As a result of increased productivity and innovation, profits and efficiency increase as well.
-Costs come down because the organization can manage turnover and absenteeism.
-After the alignment of an entity’s objectives, it can focus entirely on development and product and service quality, leading to improvements in employee satisfaction.
+As a result of increased productivity and innovation, profits and efficiency increase.
+Costs come down because the organization can better manage employee turnover and absenteeism.
+After the alignment of an entity’s objectives, it can focus entirely on development and product and service quality, leading to improvements in customer satisfaction.

 Organizational Development Process

-However, there is much more to the OD process than just research and engagement.
-There are multiple loops used to transmit feedback, and it is why organizational development is receptive to change.
+However, there is much more to the OD process than just research and development.
+There are multiple loops used to transmit feedback, which makes an organization more responsive to change.

 Components of the Action Research Model